• Canine Behavior History Form

 • Household Information

-• Please list all the people (including yourself) living in your household and the ages of the children (if under 18 years old).
+• Please list all the people (including yourself) living in your household and the ages of the children.

 Include each person’s attachment to the patient from 1-10 (with 1 being not attached and 10 very attached).